The sauce/spice combinations that define a cuisine style. These turn “plain roasted protein and vegetables” into “a specific dish.”

 The principle: The technique is universal.
 The Flavor Bridge determines the cuisine.

-The Three Essential Bridges
+The Five Essential Bridges

-| Bridge | Core Components | Turns Plain Food Into |
+| Bridge | Core Components | Turns Plain Food Into | Anti-Inflammatory? |

-| Asian (Soy/Ginger) | Soy sauce, mirin, rice vinegar, sesame oil, ginger | Stir fries, noodles, bowls, marinades |
+| Asian (Soy/Ginger) | Soy sauce, mirin, rice vinegar, sesame oil, ginger | Stir fries, noodles, bowls, marinades | ⚠️ Conditional — yes if low-sodium soy, miso, fresh ginger; no if deep-fried or sugar-heavy teriyaki |

-| Italian (Acid/Herb) | Olive oil, balsamic vinegar, oregano, garlic powder | Pasta, roasted vegetables, salad |
+| Italian (Acid/Herb) | Olive oil, balsamic vinegar, oregano, garlic, basil | Pasta, roasted vegetables, salad | ✅ Yes — with olive oil and herbs; ⚠️ limit cream sauces, processed Italian meats |

-| Mexican (Cumin/Chili) | Cumin, chili powder, lime juice, cilantro | Tacos, bowls, salsas, enchiladas |
+| Mexican (Cumin/Chili) | Cumin, chili powder, lime juice, cilantro, garlic | Tacos, bowls, salsas, enchiladas | ⚠️ Conditional — yes with lime + cilantro + salsa fresca; no with sour cream, cheese, deep-fried |

 Why these work: Each bridge has Acid + Fat + Aromatics.
 That’s the universal flavor structure.
 The specific ingredients determine the cultural style.